The just-food interview - Brice de Forsanz, McCormick VP of EMEA

 In order to drive recipe solution sales, McCormick is highly focused on innovation in the category.
 Over the past year, the company has launched its Recipe Inspirations, Grill Mates and Bag 'n Season products across Europe.

-The need to effectively roll out such strong innovations has prompted McCormick to alter its internal R&D processes in recent years, de Forsanz reveals.
+The need to effectively roll out innovation has prompted McCormick to alter its internal R&D processes in recent years, de Forsanz reveals.

 He explains: "We are now innovating on the global or regional scale.
 Instead of having small innovation everywhere we now focus on big innovations across countries....
 Where previously we were more country-by-country we now innovate on the global scale."